COG-UK/docs/uploading-nosample.md

                    --instrument-model "GRIDION"
 ```

-* `library-name` is the name of the library pool that you registered in the previous step
+* `library-name` is the name of the library pool that you registered in the previous step (you must have registered the library first)
 * `run-name` is the name of the sequencing run, as named by your sequencer
 * `instrument-make` should be `OXFORD_NANOPORE` or `ILLUMINA`
 * `instrument-model` is the model of your sequencer (e.g. `GRIDION`)